COOKIE NOTICE

 In woodland learning, children learn how to tie a timber hitch knot.

-• Know how a 3-D textile product can be made from a combination of accurately made pattern pieces, fabric shapes and different fabrics.
+- Know that a 3-D textile product can be made from a combination of accurately made pattern pieces, fabric shapes and different fabrics

 In woodland learning, children learn how to tie a siberian hitch knot.